nybell/drugsets/README.md

 * `--geneassoc` or `-g`: specifies the filepath and filename of the user's [GENE_RESULTS].genes.raw file (i.e., `/INSERT/PATH/TO/[GENE_RESULTS].genes.raw`)
 * `--drugsets` or `-d`: specifies which type of drug genesets to use.
 There are four options:
     * `solo`: drug gene sets for each individual drug in our data. **NOTE:** if you want to test for enrichment you much use `solo`
-    * `atc`: drug genesets for each ATC III code category in our data
+    * `atc`: drug gene sets for each ATC III code category in our data
-    * `moa`: drug genesets for each mechanism of action category in our data
+    * `moa`: drug gene sets for each mechanism of action category in our data
     * `ind`: drug gene sets for each clinical indication category in our data
+    * `all`: run drug gene-set analysis for everytype of drug gene set
 * `--out` or `-o`: specify prefix for output files
 * `--conditional` or `-c`: Specifies whether or not to run competitive gene-set analysis while conditioning on a gene set of all druggable genes.
 Input options are `yes` and `no` (default = `yes`).
 * `--id` or `-i`: Indicate which gene naming convention is used for your .genes.raw file.
 Options are "entrez" and "ensembl v105", and "ensembl v92".
 If you ran MAGMA using FUMA, then use "ensembl92".